pingcap/docs-cn/tidb-cloud/manage-user-access.md

 4. Click **Change Password**, and then check your mail box for the link to reset the password.

+> **Note:**
+>
+> The new password must not be the same as any of the previous four passwords.

 If your password is not changed within 90 days, you will get a prompt to reset your password when you log in to TiDB Cloud.
 It is recommended that you follow the prompt to reset the password.

 ## Manage user profiles

-In TiDB Cloud, you can easily manage your profile, including your first name, last time, company name, country, and phone number.
+In TiDB Cloud, you can easily manage your profile, including your first name, last name, and phone number.

 1. Click the account name in the upper-right corner of the TiDB Cloud console.